Gesture System

 state = 1, pointerCount = 2 - Double finger magnification operation,

-state = 3, pointerCount = 1♪ and then we'll call it back a.state = 1, pointerCount = 1b.state = 2, pointerCount = 1c.state = 3, pointerCount = 0
+state = 3, pointerCount = 1, and then callback a.state = 1, pointerCount = 1b.state = 2, pointerCount = 1c.state = 3, pointerCount = 0

 # Note